worcestertechnicalhighschool/techhigh.us/_public_services/eagles-nest.markdown

 date: 2022-11-30
 ---

-Student run school store that sells Qorcester Tech merchandise.
+Student run school store that sells Worcester Tech merchandise.
 Open Monday - Friday 9-1 pm when school is in session.

 - T-shirts